Skip to main content

 Coding experience

-You need to have a minimum of 1 year of coding experience with Python or Javascript.
+You need a minimum of 1 year of coding experience with Python or JavaScript.

 Good English skills